|

 Birds Eye Chillies

 Birds Eye Chillies.
-Image From Aggie Global Fiji
+Image from Aggie Global Fiji

 • Curry Leaves: A staple in Indian-inspired Fijian dishes, curry leaves add a fragrant and slightly bitter flavor.
 Typically dried, they are infused into dishes during cooking to release their aroma.